thedanzor/es6-dom-helper/README.md

 This is done through the following methods:

-* .addClass() - Adds class(es) to an element, supports single or multiple values
+* .addClass() - Adds class(es) to an element, supports single or an array of values
-* .removeClass() - Removed class(es) from an element, supports single or multiple values
+* .removeClass() - Removed class(es) from an element, supports single or an array of values
-* .checkClass() - Checks if element has a class
+* .checkClass() - Checks if an element has the given class
-* .data - Can return the dataset, a specific dataset or add a new data attribute
+* .data - Can return the whole dataset, a specific dataset or add a new data attribute
 * .id() - Can return or assign an id
-* .classes() - Returns the classes of an element
+* .classes() - Returns the classes of an element (WIP)
 * .find() - Looks for child elements with matching criteria
-* .findTo() - Allows you to chain other methods after finding elements, such as adding, removing classes, data etc.
+* .findTo() - Allows you to chain other methods after finding the desired elements: such as adding, removing classes, data etc.
-* .modify() - Expects a callback method, but will pass the element in the argument of the callback.
+* .modify() - Expects a callback method, but will give back the element in the argument of the callback.
 Giving you freedom to do anything else.
 * .return() - Returns the standard DOM element

 note: currently when using this utility, you cannot use regular DOM methods on the objects. unless using .find(), .modify() or .return() as these responses will return regular DOM objects.